-Slippery Elm Health Benefits
+Slippery Elm Information

 Popularity of Slippery Elm

-Specific Slippery Elm Health Benefits &
+Specific Slippery Elm Health Benefits & Alternative Medicine Uses

 An all-natural alternative medicinal herb for nausesa.

 It’s also a natural cure for acid reflux — and much less expensive too than many of the pills available at your local pharmacy.

 Helps soothe severe or mild stomach upset like gastritis, flatulence, peptic ulcer, and other gastrointestinal conditions.

 Takes away ulcer pain.

 When combined with psyllium husks or seeds, it forms a potent drink that can help relieve severe constipation.